damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

   - Troubleshooting section and instructions on how to solve problems
   - Repair information
   - Information on disposal of the product and packaging
-  - explains how to update your firmware to the latest version
+  - Explains how to update your firmware to the latest version
   - Reporting problems and issues on the forums and chat
   - Visualization of procedure via imanges and/or videos
   ```